 If you have had a premature baby in the past, you are more likely to have a premature delivery in future pregnancies.

-In fact, the main risk factor for premature delivery is previous premature delivery.
+One of the main risk factors for premature delivery is previous premature delivery.
 The more premature deliveries you have had, and the earlier your babies were born, the higher the risk of premature delivery in a future pregnancy.

 You're also more likely to go into premature labour if: